sashadev-sky/Blackjack/README.md

 - To play,  then run `ruby lib/blackjack.rb` in your terminal
 - This game supports multiple players: currently it is set to one player vs. a dealer
   - To add more, utilize the `add_player` method in the `blackjack.rb` file and save your changes before running the game
-  - Reference the commented out call to `add_player` at the bottom of the file as an example
+  - Reference the commented out `add_player` invocations at the bottom of the file as an example

 ## Testing
   - Written in RSpec